-From years of experience we have seen that from the age of 5 a child has the full potential to last all day.
+From years of experience, we have seen that from the age of 5 a child has the full potential to last all day.
 We take many breaks allowing for recovery from the heat as well as conserving energy.
-We take multiple snack & water breaks throughout the camp.
+We take multiple snacks & water breaks throughout the camp.

 “What happens if we miss a day?”

-Unfortunately if you miss a day refunds are not be available but please check Terms & Conditions.
+Unfortunately, if you miss a day refunds are not be available but please check the Terms & Conditions.

 “Do I need to do all of the days?”

-No, all Holiday Camps offer great flexibility to participant & family, you can register for 1-5 days.
+No, all Holiday Camps offer great flexibility to participants & families, you can register for 1-5 days.